plotly/plotly.github.io/_posts/excel/Multiple Axes, Subplots, and Insets/2015-10-21-multiple-y-axes.md

       img: "![Excel view](https://images.plot.ly/excel/multiple-axes-excel/excel-view-multiple-y-axes.png)"
  - title: Head to Plotly
    sub-steps:
-    - copy: "Head to [Plotly's Workspace](https://plot.ly/plot) and sign into your free Plotly account.
+    - copy: "Head to [Plotly's Workspace](https://plot.ly/plot) and sign into your free Chart Studio account.
 Go to 'Import,' click 'Upload a file,' then choose your Excel file to upload.
 Your Excel file will now open in Plotly's grid.
 For more about Plotly's grid, see [this tutorial](/add-data-to-the-plotly-grid/)"
       img: "![Import data](https://images.plot.ly/excel/multiple-axes-excel/import-data-multiple-y-axes.png)"
  - title: Creating Your Chart
    sub-steps: